m0ru/rri-vu-presentation/slides-content.md

 ![](https://d2si46jc38oa3k.cloudfront.net/system/images/links/l900/63/636881f8c75222f8.jpg)
 no info on (c): https://medium.com/s/story/how-to-fix-what-social-media-has-broken-cb0b2737128

+should be ok to use: medium's ToS allow only own pics or pics where the author holds all necessary rights

 Note:
-* bees: can't really be made "hacking proof" - see discussion we've had
+* bees: can't really be made "hacking proof"
+  * networking & updateable: can be taken over via update process
+  * non-networking: all security flaws are permanent
+  * malicious users easily get access to individual ADIs or hives
 * environmental conservation effort probably preferable
 * plus, there are other pollinating insects, we promise

-* dual use: only with increased ethical understanding of computer scientists, which is a whole other can of worms
+* dual use: can only be fixed with increased ethical understanding
+  * of computer scientists, which is a whole other can of worms

 other stuff